Updated air toxics rule

 Third tier review

 Third tier review is rarely needed.
-If the emissions of a toxic air pollutant result in a risk higher than allowed by the second tier review, a business can ask Ecology to perform a third tier review.
-We decide whether the risk of the project is acceptable based on:
+If the emissions of a toxic air pollutant result in a risk higher than allowed by the second tier review, a business can ask us to do a third tier review.
+In that review, we decide whether the risk of the project is acceptable based on:

 - Whether available preventive measures can reduce emissions enough to protect human health.